NicolasGula/nicolas-website/contents/information-disclosure.md

 ## Whats is Information Disclosure?

-Information disclosure, also known as information leakage, is when a website unintentionally reveals sensitive information to its users.
-Depending on the context, websites may leak all kinds of information to a potential attacker:
+Information disclosure, also known as information leakage, occurs when a website unintentionally reveals sensitive information to its users.
+This can expose data to potential attackers, including:
 - Data about other users, such as usernames or financial information
 - Sensitive commercial or business data
 - Technical details about the website and its infrastructure